googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

-# Me B goes to Vartown
+# Mr B goes to Vartown

 Or, a brief history of font compilers.
 Or, why fontmake.
 Or, It happened at ATypI.